bgando/functionalJS/underscore/underscoreExercises.md

 ## Day4: Underscore exercises

-1. use _.reduce to multiply all the values in an array
+1. Use _.reduce to multiply all the values in an array.

 1. Use _.reduce to concatenate all strings in an array.